Enterprise-Ready GitLab Configuration: From Community to Production Scale

 # Enable GitLab monitoring featuresglobal: monitoring: enabled: true

-gitlab: gitlab-exporter: enabled: true metrics: enabled: true
+gitlab: gitlab-exporter: enabled: true metrics: enabled: true8.
+SSL/TLS Configuration

 Ensure end-to-end encryption: